Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Tooma River, this reservoir plays a critical role in the Murray-Darling Basin drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-The Murray-Darling Basin region relies heavily on the seasonal inflows captured here.
+Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Tooma Reservoir.

 Agricultural & Economic Significance

-Agriculture in the surrounding areas of New South Wales depends heavily on the water security provided by Tooma Reservoir.
+Beyond standard municipal supply, Tooma Reservoir is a vital asset for the regional agricultural economy in New South Wales.
 Irrigation allocations are directly tied to these storage metrics.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context

 The surrounding catchment of Tooma Reservoir also supports diverse local flora and fauna.
-When capacity allows, Tooma Reservoir becomes a hub for regional tourism and water sports.
+During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact